Nkleppan/CSE-360/README.md

 Note:  In order for the site navigation menu as well as event listings to be populated, they must be configured from the Django admin webpage.
     Admin Page Configuration:
+        Please refer to the demo video for the usage of the Administration Page.
     Browser Navigation:
-        If an audio-visual explanation of these instructions is preferred, please go to http://youtu.be/y25mUueq22k.
-The same steps will be covered below in a written format.
         Open the browser of your choice, and enter the IP Address of the server, followed by a colon, followed by the port number into the address bar.
 In the example covered by this document, you would enter the following.

 127.0.0.1:8000